-An engrossing biopic of Madame Marie Curie and the work she did with her husband Pierre and their discovery of radium.
+Description – An engrossing biopic of Madame Marie Curie’s work with her husband Pierre and their discovery of radium.

 However, tragedy would soon strike the couple as Pierre was killed after being hit by a horse and wagon crossing the street in the rain.
 Marie is crushed and nearly loses her mind.
 Prof. Jean Perot counsels her and she begins to rally.

 Motivated by the words of her husband that if one of them should be gone, the other should continue to work on behalf of science.
 Continue to work she does, with the result of her efforts making major contributions for the betterment of science.

 NOTABLE: Madame Curie was nominated for seven Oscar’s including Best Picture, Best Actress in a Leading Role (Greer Garson), Best Actor in a Leading Role (Walter Pidgeon), Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Music, Scoring of a Dramatic or Comedy Picture, and Best Sound, Recording.

 There is a great deal of fiction added to this story of Marie Curie.
 The films lacks mention of her family in Paris, and her sister Bronislawa, herself an Obstetrician, to whom Marie was very close.
 Another omission concerned Marie’s devotion to politics and her desire for liberation and independence of her native Poland.